rust-lang/rustup/README.md

   Sets the root URL for downloading self-updates.

 - `RUSTUP_IO_THREADS` *unstable* (defaults to reported cpu count).
 Sets the number of threads to perform close IO in.
-Set to `disabled` to force single-threaded IO for troubleshooting, or an arbitrary number to override automatic detection.
+Set to `1` to force single-threaded IO for troubleshooting, or an arbitrary number to override automatic detection.